-Pumpkin Lasagna with Sage White Sauce with Mozzarella and Parmesan Cheese is a mouthful to say and more than the best mouthful to eat that you will every find anywhere.
+This pumpkin lasagna with sage white sauce, mozzarella, and parmesan cheese is a mouthful to say.
+More important, though, it’s the best mouthful to eat that you will every find anywhere.
 Well, that may be a little over the top, but I want you to get the idea of just how fulfilling this dish really is.

 Our garden produced an incredible bounty of pumpkins this year.
 To be quite honest, my first reaction was, “Really, do I really have to deal with all of this?
 What in the world am I going to do with all these pumpkins?”

-The flavor, and texture that pumpkin brings to the table has amazed me.
-I have used them in just about every dish that I have prepared ever since those great big baskets of pumpkins were harvested and left staring at me from the kitchen countertop.
+Seriously, the flavor and texture that pumpkin brings to the table has amazed me.
+In fact, I have used them in just about every dish that I have prepared ever since those great big baskets of pumpkins arrived.
+As they stared at me from the kitchen countertop, I just got more and more creative with them.

 One recipe that really hit a home run in my book is Roasted Pumpkin Salad.
 I adapted a recipe I developed for Bonnie Plants, Roasted Butternut Squash and Avocado Salad with Orange Dressing, by replacing the squash with the pumpkin.
 The resulting dish turned out perfectly.
 The nuts, seeds, and sprouts give a crunch to the smooth creamy texture of the pumpkin/squash and avocados.
 I love pairing the salad with this pumpkin lasagna.

-I have to tell you about one really heartbreaking night.
-As I was developing this pumpkin dish, I was interrupted what seemed like every 30 seconds.
+However, I have to tell you about one really heartbreaking night.
+While I was developing this pumpkin lasagna dish, I was interrupted what seemed like every 30 seconds.
 Does that happen to anyone else?
-This recipe which should have only taken about 40 minutes prep time, turned into a few hours.
+This recipe, which should have only taken about 40 minutes prep time, turned into a few hours.